England head to Brazil relying on youngsters and luck

 Hodgson broke out laughing when asked whether that result would have any impact when England return there in June.

-"I was two years old at the time - you can't pin that one on me - and I have more important things to worry about now," he said with a grin on his face.
+"I was two years old at the time - you can't pin that one on me - and I have more important things to worry about now," he said.

 (Reporting by Mike Collett; editing by Toby Davis)